Some English adverbs can be replaced by a preposition phrase and some cannot

 The other group of list-worthy phrases with no adverb equivalent is fixed preposition phrases – so-called “collocations” (see 111.Words with their Own Preposition, and also an explanation available on the Learning Materials page of this blog).
 What is interesting about them is that their not having an equivalent adverb seems somewhat surprising when so many other fixed preposition phrases do seem to have one.
 The following phrases seem especially worth noting:

-AT ANY RATE, AT INTERVALS, AT LAST, AT LEAST, AT THE MOST, AT WILL, IN ANSWER, IN BURSTS, IN CONTRAST, IN CONCLUSION, IN DETAIL, IN UNISON, IN STAGES, IN SUM, IN THE END, IN (GOOD) TIME, IN TOTAL, IN TURN, ON AVERAGE, TO A DEGREE, TO NO AVAIL, TO SOME EXTENT, UNDER PRESSURE, WITH DIFFICULTY, WITH INTEREST, WITH RELISH, WITHOUT HINDRANCE.
+AT ANY RATE, AT INTERVALS, AT LAST, AT LEAST, AT THE MOST, AT WILL, IN ANSWER, IN BURSTS, IN CONTRAST, IN CONCLUSION, IN DETAIL, IN UNISON, IN STAGES, IN SUM, IN THE END, IN (GOOD) TIME, IN TOTAL, IN TURN, ON AVERAGE, TO A DEGREE, TO SOME EXTENT, UNDER PRESSURE, WITH DIFFICULTY, WITH INTEREST, WITH RELISH, WITHOUT HINDRANCE.

 Some of these are a common source of error in writing.